jj1bdx/erlang-freebsd-port/readme.md

 ## DTrace support

 <http://wiki.freebsd.org/DTrace> is a must read for testing DTrace.

+From r249549, 9-STABLE GENERIC kernel includes DTrace support.
+See <http://lists.freebsd.org/pipermail/svn-src-all/2013-April/067616.html> for the details.

 At least you've got to do the following things:

 * Rebuild the kernel with all the necessary options.